 Visit us today & you will understand why our residents vacation in their own backyard!

-Not far from the charming town of Greenwood South Carolina lies Lake Greenwood, a pristine lake fed by the Saluda and Reedy River.
-Residents here enjoy magnificent sunsets and breath taking sunrise views as well as year around boating, kayaking, fishing, paddle boarding, skiing and other water sports.
+Not far from the charming town of Greenwood South Carolina lies Lake Greenwood, a pristine fresh water lake fed by the Saluda and Reedy River.
+Residents here enjoy magnificent sunsets and breath-taking sunrise views as well as year around boating, kayaking, fishing, paddle boarding, skiing, wakeboarding and other water sports.

 You will fall in love with Lake Greenwood’s waterfront communities, Golf Courses, parks, scenic landscape and affordable real estate… but most of all, the friendly eclectic family of citizens who proudly call our beautiful lake home.